-This position requires both business and technical savvy because developers act as a bridge between business needs and technical builds.
-The demand for skilled programmers who are also adept at requirements’ analysis and client communication is continuing to grow, especially because user experience (UX) has moved front and center for end users.
+Programmer analyst is a position that requires both business and technical savvy.
+Because developers act as a bridge between business needs and technical builds, the demand for skilled programmers who are also adept at requirements’ analysis and client communication is continuing to grow.
+That growth is further fueled by user experience (UX), which has moved front and center for end users.

-“New developers are not going to get their foot in the door without core hard-coding and programming skills,” explains Robert Half Technology’s San Diego branch manager, Kimberly Hobscheid.
-“But what makes developers worth their weight in gold to many organizations is often their skills on the softer side, such as excellent written and verbal communication.
+While new developers are not going to get their foot in the door without strong coding and programming skills, what makes developers worth their weight in gold to many organizations is often their skills on the softer side, such as excellent written and verbal communication.

 Given the growing need for their services, programmer analysts occupy a unique spot in the job market.
-It’s little surprise, then, that the starting salary for a programmer analyst is expected to increase 7.1 percent in 2014.
-Compensation ranges from $69,250 to $122,750.* (You can use our Salary Calculator to adjust the programmer analyst salary range for your city.)
+According to the 2020 Robert Half Technology Salary Guide, the salary midpoint for a programmer analyst is $108,500.

-How can you land a career as a programmer analyst?
-These are essential qualifications:
+How can you land a job as a programmer analyst?
+These are the essential qualifications:

 - Strong problem-solving and analytic abilities